belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/jloop_greg_stratford/video/README.md

-## Target L-E-S-S Mobile App Video Use Case
+## Target LESS -  The League of Extrodinary Social Shoppers
 ### The League of Extraordinary Social Shoppers

 - [**View JLOOP’s Video Entry on Vimeo**](https://vimeo.com/65119626 )